|Acrolinx Server||4.3, 4.4, 4.5, 4.6, 4.7, 5.0, 5.1, 5.2, 5.3, 5.4, 5.5|

 Select the appropriate SEO settings

-Select the extraction settings that should be available for
+Select the extraction settings that should be available for this checking profile

 If there are no settings available, try saving some extraction settings on the Extraction Settings page .